Israel Experience – Privacy Policy and Notice

 • To operate our organization, subsidiaries and affiliates in an efficient and optimal manner.

-6. DATA RETENTION
+1. DATA RETENTION

 Summary: we retain personal data according to our data retention policy, as required to meet our obligations, protect our rights, and manage our business.

-IE will retain Personal Data in accordance with our data retention policy, as long as required to provide the services and as necessary to comply with our legal and other obligations, to resolve disputes and to enforce agreements.
+Israel Experience will retain Personal Data in accordance with our data retention policy, as long as required to provide the services and as necessary to comply with our legal and other obligations, to resolve disputes and to enforce agreements.
 We will also retain personal data to meet any audit, compliance and business best-practices.

 Data that is no longer retained may be anonymized or deleted.
 Likewise, some metadata and statistical information concerning the use of our services are not subject to the deletion procedures in this policy and may be retained by IE. We will not be able to identify you from this data.
 Some data may also be retained on our third-party service providers’ servers or backups until deleted in accordance with their privacy policy and their retention policy.
 Personal Data may also be retained in our backups until cycled out and overwritten.

-7. WEBSITE DATA COLLECTION AND COOKIES
+1. WEBSITE DATA COLLECTION AND COOKIES

-Summary: with your consent, we place cookies on your device.
-You control our use of cookies through a cookie management tool on our websites, or through your device and browser.
-When you access or use our Services, we may use industry standard technologies such as Cookies, pixels and similar technologies, which store certain information on your computer or browsing device and which will allow us to identify the computer or device with the user, and to enable automatic activation of certain features, and make your Service experience much more convenient and effortless.
+When you access or use our Services or website, we may use industry standard technologies such as Cookies, pixels and similar technologies, which store certain information on your computer or browsing device and which will allow us to identify the computer or device with the user, and to enable automatic activation of certain features, and make your Service experience much more convenient and effortless.
 We use different types of Cookies: some cookies are strictly necessary, they are required for the operation of our Site and under our terms with you; this includes for example, cookies that enable you to log into secure areas of our Service.
 We also use analytical and performance monitoring cookies, which allow us to recognise and count the number of visitors and to see how visitors move around our website when they are using it.
 Finally, we use functionality cookies which are used to recognise you when you return to our Site.
 This enables us, subject to personalise content to your preferences, including for example, your choice of language or region.

 Different cookies are kept for different periods.
 Session cookies are used to keep track of your activities online in a given browsing session; these cookies generally expire when the browser is closed but may be retained for a period on your device.
 Permanent cookies remain in operation even when you have closed the browser; they are used to remember your login details and password.
 Third-party cookies are installed by third parties with the aim of collecting certain information to research behavior, demographics.
 Third party cookies on our site include, for example, Google Analytics.
-Likewise, pixels from Facebook and others enable integration of third-party service providers (e.g. Facebook, Twitter) on our site.
+Likewise, pixels from Meta (Facebook) and others enable integration of third-party service providers (e.g. Meta, Instagram) on our site.
 Third party cookies will be retained according to the terms of those third parties, and you can control those cookies in your browser settings.

 We use Cookies and other technologies on the basis that they are necessary for the performance of a contract with you, or because using them is in our legitimate interests and these are not overridden by your rights.